mre/swarm-demo/README.md

 You can add new servers with `./start_primeserver.sh`.
 This will create a new instance of the primeserver container.

+After that you can run the clients either locally or in another container.
+E.g. to check each number from 1 to 1000 if it is prime in batches of 100, run:

+    go run primeclient.go --host=hostname --start=1 --stop=1000 --step=100

+Of course you can start many clients at the same time to create more load.

 # Maintainers

 @jsacha